ctoth/mechanoreceptor/plan.md

  - Publish the library on npm
  - Provide a CDN link for direct browser inclusion

- ### 11.2 Versioning
- - Follow Semantic Versioning (SemVer) for releases
- - Maintain a detailed changelog

  ### 11.3 Build Process
  - Use Rollup or Webpack for bundling
  - Provide both minified and non-minified builds

- ## 12. Community and Support

- ### 12.1 GitHub Repository
- - Host the project on GitHub
- - Set up issue templates and contribution guidelines

- ### 12.2 Documentation Website
- - Create a dedicated website for documentation and demos
- - Implement a search functionality for easy navigation

- ### 12.3 Community Engagement
- - Set up a Discord server or Gitter chat for community support
- - Regularly engage with the community through social media and blog posts

- ## 13. Future Considerations

- ### 13.1 WebXR Support
- - Plan for future integration with WebXR for VR/AR input handling

- ### 13.2 Machine Learning Integration
- - Explore possibilities of using TensorFlow.js for advanced input prediction

- ### 13.3 Web USB and Web Bluetooth
- - Consider support for custom input devices via Web USB and Web Bluetooth APIs